gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 ![img](./img/formatSpecifiers3.png)

 The format specifier for a byte is %zd.
+The format specifier %f displays a float with decimal digits, whereas %e displays the same number in scientific notation.

+### To be continued HERE

 |        type        | examples | printf format specifiers |    etc     |
 | :----------------: | :------: | :----------------------: | :--------: | --- | --- | --- | --- | --- |